ADA-Abracadabra/DataStory/index.md

 As expected, due to the low amount of quotes, we can not observe a clear trend during this year.
 The huge variations in the sentiments are probably mostly due to the noise induced by the lack of data.
 Between these "quotes canyons" however, the more stables periods are fine to work with, which is great !

-Overall, when looking at all the years, we have a nice baseline to work with before shifting our focus on the people behind the quotes, and more precisely, their occupations !
+Overall, when looking at all the years, we have a nice baseline to work with before shifting our focus on the people behind the quotes, and more precisely, their occupations.

 ## Occupations
 Here, let's begin by explaining briefly what we did in order to study the professions.
 Due to the huge number of occupations, we decided to group them depending on the "domain" they are related (medicine, military, etc...).
 To do this, we first used a clustering method to get a kind of pre-grouping and then, we do a kind of manual check by re-attributing a job to another cluster that we define to contain only one domain based on selected wordlist related to a certain type of work.